, ,

 The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.
 (Lamentations 3:22–23, ESV)

-When he lost everything, and when the people lost everything, he reminds them they they have not lost God, because his love and faithfulness are with them, even in affliction and pain.
+When he and the people lost everything, he reminds them they have not lost God.
+His love and faithfulness are with them.
+They are present even in affliction and pain.
 You might have lost good and kindred, but you have not lost God.
 Why?
 “The Lord is my portion.”
 Take everything, give me Christ.
 Win the world, and you have lost God.

-So Jeremiah, though his tears of sorrow, reminds them of God’s faithfulness.
+So Jeremiah, through his tears of sorrow, reminds them of God’s faithfulness.
 “The Lord is good to those whose hope is in Him, it is good to wait patiently for the salvation of the Lord.”
-He wants them to not look around them, but to look up to God who is faithful to restore the sinner who comes to him in repentance.
+He wants them not to look around them.
+Instead, he wants them to look up to God, who is faithful to restore the sinner.
+God restores those who come to him in repentance.

 Jesus Christ

 Our Lord is like Jeremiah, but He is immensely more.
-Yes He is with us in our sorrow, but He bore our sorrows; we are the targets for God’s anger, but He stood in our place and took the punishment; on the cross He took the bitter herbs when He cried out, “Why have You forsaken me?”; there his Father did not hear his prayer.
-There He became the laughingstock of the world; there his splendour was gone, He was afflicted, and without hope.
-In fact, all the curses that rested upon the people because of their unfaithfulness, became his because of his faithfulness.
+Yes, He is with us in our sorrow, but He bore our sorrows.
+Although we are sinful and rebellious and are the rightful targets for God’s anger.
+However, Christ stood in our place and took the punishment.
+On the cross He took the bitter herbs, and He cried out, “Why have You forsaken me?”.
+There, His Father did not answer His prayer.
+There, He became the laughingstock of the world.
+There, His splendour was gone, He was afflicted, and without hope.
+In fact, all the curses that rested upon the world because of their unfaithfulness, became his because of his faithfulness.

 Conclusion